Cyndygrace/Book_Listing_app/readme.md

 next is to setup our graphQl

-first we install our grapgql module  and express-graphql that allows express understand/communicate with our graphql. npm install graphql express-graphql --save
+first we install our grapgql module  and express-graphql that allows express understand/communicate with our graphql, and also to provide a simple way to create an express server to run the graphql api. npm install graphql express-graphql --save

-next we require express-graphql into the app file in our server as const graphqlHTTP = require('express-graphql')
+next we require express-graphql into the app file in our server as const graphqlHTTP = require('express-graphql') we use the graphql as middleware on a single route and this route will be like an end-point to interact with our graphql data

+next, we setup some middleware which on the graphql that all the request will be sent to app.use('graphql', graphqlHTTP({

+}))
+when someone sends a request through the graphql route, express(which do not understand graphql) will send it to the grahqlHTTP function to process it

+express-graphql alias graphqlHTTP is a function that takes an object schema the schema will tell express-graphql about our data and how our graph will look (datatypes, properties, relationships)

+Now we need to create a schema that describes how our data should look In our server folder, we create a schema folder and file inside called schema.js